What time zone is Zanzibar?

 Cover up after the sunset and use mosquito repellent on exposed skin.
 Sleep with a mosquito net or in an insect free room.
 HIV is a threat!
 Protection should be used.
 Drink bottled or well boiled water and make sure the seal is unbroken.

 Remember that medical facilities are limited in Zanzibar.
 Visitors are advised to have comprehensive insurance to cover the unlikely event of serious accident.
-Dr. Mehta hospital accepts many European insurance cards (including Eurooppalainen from Finland).
+There are many hopsitlas in Tanzania that accept international insurance cards.

 The local currency in Zanzibar is the Tanzanian Shilling (TSh).
 US dollar bank notes are also widely accepted as payment throughout the island.
 Traveler’s cheques can be exchanged at banks, bureau de change and some hotels.